Workforce Innovation and Opportunity Act (WIOA)

 Contact Information

 For an application and more information on any of the above services, please call the Human Services Department at 910.938.6309.
 An application must be completed in person.
-Please visit the Kenneth B. Hurst Continuing Education Building, room 109 to apply.
+Please visit the Student Center Building to apply.